viva-consected/restructure/docs/dev_reference/main/how-to-copy-to-restructure.md

 ```

 - Clean assets: `FPHS_LOAD_APP_TYPES=1 bundle exec rake assets:clobber`
+- Commit the merge: `git commit -a -m "Merge branch develop into rolling branch"`
 - Update the _CHANGELOG.md_ to include the appropriate changes
 - Commit the changes: `git commit -a -m 'Updated CHANGELOG'`
 - Push the branch